ArchiveBox/ArchiveBox/README.md

 ArchiveBox is a powerful self-hosted internet archiving solution written in Python 3.
 You feed it URLs of pages you want to archive, and it saves them to disk in a variety of formats depending on the configuration and the content it detects.

 Running `archivebox init` in a folder creates a collection with a self-contained `index.sqlite3` index, `ArchiveBox.conf` config file, and folders for each snapshot under `./archive/<timestamp>/`, with human-readable `index.html` and `index.json` files within.
+If you only want to archive a single site, you can run `archivebox oneshot` to avoid having to create a whole collection.

 For each URL added with `archivebox add`, ArchiveBox saves several types of HTML snapshot (wget, Chrome headless, singlefile), a PDF, a screenshot, a WARC archive, any git repositories, images, audio, video, subtitles, article text, [and more...](#output-formats)
 You can use `archivebox schedule` to ingest URLs regularly from your browser boorkmarks/history, a service like Pocket/Pinboard, RSS feeds, or [and more...](#input-formats)

-Archived content is browseable and managable locally with the CLI commands like `archivebox status` or `archivebox list ...`, via the built-in web UI `archivebox server`, directly through the filesystem `./archive/<timestamp>` folders, or via the [Python API](https://docs.archivebox.io/en/latest/modules.html) (alpha) or [REST API](https://github.com/ArchiveBox/ArchiveBox/issues/496) (alpha).
+Archived content is browseable and managable locally with the CLI commands like `archivebox status` or `archivebox list ...`, via the built-in web UI `archivebox server`, [desktop app](https://github.com/ArchiveBox/electron-archivebox) (alpha), directly through the filesystem `./archive/<timestamp>` folders, or via the [Python API](https://docs.archivebox.io/en/latest/modules.html) (alpha) or [REST API](https://github.com/ArchiveBox/ArchiveBox/issues/496) (alpha).
+It can be installed on Docker, macOS, and Linux/BSD, and Windows.
+No matter which install method you choose, they all provide the same CLI, Web UI, and on-disk data format.

+You can also self-host your `archivebox server` on a public domain to provide archive.org-style public access to your snapshots.
+At the end of the day, the goal is to sleep soundly knowing that the part of the internet you care about will be automatically preserved in multiple, durable long-term formats that will be accessible for decades (or longer).

 <div align="center">
 <br/><br/>